bobul/kuehne-nagel-shipments/README.md

 ## Features

-- Load shipments data from an API (created own server in `Golang` that returns data from json if provided link will be overloaded).
+- Load shipments data from an API (created own server in `Golang` that returns data from json if provided link will be overloaded). 💯
-- Display shipments data in a table.
+- Display shipments data in a table. 💯
-- Implement a delete button for each shipment.
+- Implement a delete button for each shipment.💯
-- Visualize shipment details in a context menu.
+- Visualize shipment details in a context menu. ✅
-- Edit and update shipment details in the context menu (if applicable).
+- Edit and update shipment details in the context menu (if applicable). ✅
 - [Feature-sliced design](https://feature-sliced.design/docs) implemented, avoid default structure ✅

 ## Tech Stack